Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{ISPRS Potsdam Dataset}

-ISPRS Potsdam dataset consists of 38 high-resolution remote sensing aerial images.
-The images are with a spatial resolution of 5 cm and 4 spectral bands: Red, Blue, Green and NIR.
-The dataset is annotated with six high quality classes: low vegetation, trees, buildings, impervious surfaces, cars and others.
-And there are 38 patches with a size of 6000$\times$6000 pixels in Potsdam dataset.
-24 patches which are cropped into 13824 images with a size of 256$\times$256 pixels are used for self- supervised training.
+The ISPRS Potsdam dataset consists of 38 high-resolution remote sensing aerial images.
+The images have a spatial resolution of 5 cm and 4 spectral bands: red, blue, green, and NIR.
+The dataset is annotated with six classes: low vegetation, trees, buildings, impervious surfaces, cars, and others.
+There are 38 patches with a size of 6000$\times$6000 pixels in the Potsdam dataset.
+Twenty-four patches cropped into 13824 images with a size of 256$\times$256 pixels are used for self-supervised training.
 To evaluate the performance of self-supervised learning, 1\% of the self-supervised training set is selected by default as the training set for the downstream semantic segmentation task, and the test set contains 1500 samples randomly selected from the remaining 14 patches that are cropped into 256$\times$256 pixels.